 However, if you feel you want to try again, discuss it with your clinic if you should try the treatment again.
 Go through your options with your doctor, should you try a different method or try the same one more time?
 Perhaps there are ways to improve IVF success to raise your chances a bit more.

 Do not rush any decisions.
-After failed IVF with donor eggs some people think that changing a doctor or a clinic is a good idea, especially when they have become frustrated with the lack of success.
+After failed IVF with donor eggs, some people think that changing a doctor or a clinic is a good idea, especially when they have become frustrated with the lack of success.
 However, remember that your current clinic and its doctors know a lot about the specifics of your condition.
-Changing them could be a wrong way to go.
+Changing them could be the wrong way to go.

 Reasons for unsuccessful IVF

 Speak to your clinician about the reasons for unsuccessful IVF in general and why your treatment did not end with pregnancy.
 One of the most common reasons for lack of successful pregnancy is the embryos development failure.
 Very often it is not clear why the embryos do not develop in the womb properly but it could be caused by one of these reasons:

 - It could be chromosomes problems – many healthy-looking embryos have defective chromosomes.
 This, in turn, may cause IVF failure.